David Boren

-David Lyle Boren (born April 21, 1941) is a retired American lawyer and politician from Oklahoma.
-A member of the Democratic Party, he served as 21st governor of Oklahoma from 1975 to 1979 and three terms in the United States Senate from 1979 to 1994.
+David Lyle Boren (April 21, 1941 – February 20, 2025) was an American lawyer and politician from Oklahoma.
+A member of the Democratic Party, he served as the 21st governor of Oklahoma from 1975 to 1979 and three terms in the United States Senate from 1979 to 1994.
 A conservative Democrat, to date, he is the last in his party to have served as U.S. Senator from Oklahoma.
 He was the 13th and second-longest serving president of the University of Oklahoma from 1994 to 2018.
 He was the longest serving chairman of the Senate Select Committee on Intelligence.
 On September 20, 2017, Boren officially announced his retirement as president of the University of Oklahoma, effective June 30, 2018.

-Early life and career
+Early life and education

-Boren was born in Washington, D.C., the son of Christine (née McKown) and Lyle Hagler Boren.
-He graduated in 1963 from Yale University, where he majored in American history, graduated in the top one percent of his class and was elected to Phi Beta Kappa.
-He was a member of the Yale Conservative Party, Cannon and Castle ROTC Honor Society, elected president of the Yale Political Union and is a member of Skull and Bones.
-He was selected as a Rhodes Scholar and earned a master's degree in Philosophy, Politics, and Economics from University of Oxford (1965), serving later as a member of the Rhodes Scholarship selection committee.
+Boren was born in Washington, D.C., on April 21, 1941, to Christine (née McKown) and former U.S. representative Lyle Hagler Boren.
+He attended public schools in Seminole, Oklahoma and Bethesda, Maryland.
+He later graduated in 1963 from Yale University, where he majored in American history, graduated in the top one percent of his class and was elected to Phi Beta Kappa.
+He was a member of the Yale Conservative Party, Cannon and Castle ROTC Honor Society, elected president of the Yale Political Union and was a member of Skull and Bones.
+He was selected as a Rhodes Scholar and earned a master's degree in Philosophy, Politics, and Economics from University of Oxford (1965).

-In 1966 Boren defeated fellow Democrat William C. Wantland in a primary election and Clifford Conn Jr. in the general election to win a seat in the Oklahoma House of Representatives, where he served four terms, 1967 to 1975.
 In 1968, he received a J.D. degree from the University of Oklahoma College of Law.

+Oklahoma House of Representatives

+In 1966 Boren defeated fellow Democrat William C. Wantland in a primary election and Clifford Conn Jr. in the general election to win a seat in the Oklahoma House of Representatives.
+He served four terms, 1967 to 1974.

 While serving in the House, Boren was a member of the committee that investigated the University of Oklahoma after the school allowed black militant Paul Boutelle, a socialist and anti-Vietnam War activist, to give a speech there.
 During his House tenure Boren was also a professor at Oklahoma Baptist University.

 Boren served in the Oklahoma Army National Guard from 1963 to 1974.
 He attained the rank of captain and served as commander of the 2120th Supply & Service Company in Wewoka.